 In the first few weeks of school, we learned some classroom commands in Spanish: please repeat, sit down, raise your hand, listen, stand up, and more.
 For the remainder of the year, we have been working in units: animals, parts of the body, family vocabulary, numbers, etc.

-*Kindergarten and first grade began the year with Spanish, but recently traded Spanish for an additional day of library/technology.
+*Last year, Kindergarten and first grade traded Spanish for an additional day of library/technology.
 This was a helpful change for our school because it allows those classes to get the extra time they needed in those subjects and it allowed grades 6,7, and 8 to add an extra day of Spanish.
 It was a good change I think!